7 Best Trail Running Shoes For Hiking: 2026 Guide

 Drop 6mm (13mm forefoot)

 Why We Recommend Part of the La Sportiva Mountain Running Shoe line, the Bushido III is stable, grippy, and protective on rugged and technical terrain.
 The original Bushido was Trail Runner magazine Editors’ Choice Award, and the second generation is even more versatile.
 Moderate cushioning balances feeling the ground and comfort.
 The stiff and supportive sole is stable on rough terrain but unsuitable for the road.
-This trail runner is now available in a wide fit.
+This trail runner is now available in a wide fit and that is what I tested and currently own.
+For me, they have limited use.
+I prefer a soft cushion feel.
+The Bushido IIIs are protective but do have a stiffer midsole feel to them.

 These Italian shoes can be narrow, and they recommend sizing up by a half size.